Table of Contents

 Multiple Resting Spots: For variety, consider having numerous resting spots, such as hammocks, plants, or floating logs.
 Keep the one that the betta uses more frequently.

-Keep Patience: Give your betta time to explore and adapt.
+Keep Patience: If your betta isn’t using the hammock right away, don’t worry!
+Give your betta time to explore and adapt.